mithro/docs-1/docs/unified-test-documentation/dasharo-compatibility/31E-display-ports-and-lcd.md

 1. The image should be displayed on the external Display Port connected display in `Duplicate` and `Extend` modes.

+## DSP003.010 External DP display in OS (XCP-NG)

+**Test setup**

+1. Connect a Display Port cable to the DUT and a display.

+**Test steps**

+1. Power on the DUT.
+2. Boot into the system.
+3. Log in by using the proper login and password.
+4. Note the result

+**Expected result**

+1. The image should be displayed on the external Display Port connected display.

+## DSP003.011 External DP display in OS (ESXI)

+**Test setup**

+1. Connect a Display Port cable to the DUT and a display.

+**Test steps**

+1. Power on the DUT.
+2. Boot into the system.
+3. Log in by using the proper login and password.
+4. Note the result

+**Expected result**

+1. The image should be displayed on the external Display Port connected display.

 ## DSP003.003 External DP display in firmware